We're going to do a five-minute practice now.

 Your connection with the ground and gravity.

-Or maybe little tingles or discomfort or pain or the feeling of clothes.
+Or maybe little tingles or discomfort or pain.

 Whenever you're ready,